raayu83/python-package-size-uv/README.md

 # Recursive Package Size

 This is a fork of https://github.com/qertoip/python-package-size.

-The main difference is that it uses [uv](https://github.com/astral-sh/uv) instead of pip for temporarily installing the packages, which boost performance by a lot.
+The main difference to the original is that this fork uses [uv](https://github.com/astral-sh/uv) instead of pip for temporarily installing the packages, which boost performance by a lot.

 Learn after-install weight of any Python package including its dependencies.